12th Joint IOS/APB/EACES Summer Academy on Central and Eastern Europe 2020.

 Dates: July 6–8, 2020

-Within the research group “Frozen and Unfrozen Conflicts”, Cindy Wittke is focussing on her second book project with the working title “‘Test the West’ – (Frozen) Conflicts and Contested Sovereignties in the Post-Soviet Space”.
+Cindy Wittke currently works on her second book with the preliminary title “‘Test the West’ – Contested Sovereignties in the Post-Soviet Space”.